rachel-king4/pands-project/README.md

     print('\n')
 ```

 A lot of inference can be made about the data from these tables alone.
 In particular, that the Iris-setosa species/class is the smallest of the three, as it has the lowest mean for 3 of the 4 characteristics of the plant represented in the dataset.
-In contrast to this, Iris-virginica is generally speaking the largest species/class, as it has the highest mean for 3 of the 4 characteristics.
+In contrast to this, Iris-virginica is, generally speaking, the largest species/class, as it has the highest mean for 3 of the 4 characteristics.

 ### **Graphs/Plots** ###

 To visualise the data, a variety of graphs and plots were created using the Python modules outlined above.
 These provide great insight into the data and what it represents in relation to the three species of Iris plant.

 These plots were all created as functions, so they could be called together at the end of the code.
 In my opinion, this makes the code neater and easier to read/follow.
-When the program is ran, the last 4 lines of code (lines 222-225) call the code written inside the fucntions for each of the plots/graphs for which code was written for in the program.
+When the program is run, the last 4 lines of code (lines 222-225) call the code written inside the functions for each of the plots/graphs for which code was written for in the program.

 #### **Line Plots** ####